pleabargain/drag-drop-html-intinerary-sorting-tool/Implementation Plan.md

 - Basic UI with item display
 - Cost calculation system

+#### What the User Should See:
+- A visible trip header rendered at the top of the page.
+- The trip name and selected currency displayed in the header.

+#### Tests to Perform:
+- Confirm the trip header appears on page load.
+- Verify the trip name matches the initialized or loaded trip.
+- Verify the currency label reflects the trip's currency.
+- Check that the header layout is styled and responsive.
+- Confirm no console errors occur during rendering.

 ### Phase 3: Drag and Drop (Week 3)
 **Goal**: Implement intuitive drag-and-drop functionality